Generating a CSR and Installing an SSL Certificate in Tomcat 4.x/5.x/6.x

 After the certificate is issued, download it from the Certificate Manager and place it in the same folder as your keystore.
 Then, using keytool, enter the following commands to install the certificates.

-You can also download the intermediate certificates from the repository.
+You can also download certificates from the repository.

 To Install Your SSL in Tomcat

-- Install the Root certificate:keytool -import -alias root -keystore tomcat.keystore -trustcacerts -file gd_class2_root.crt
+- Install the root certificate:keytool -import -alias root -keystore tomcat.keystore -trustcacerts -file <name of the root certificate>

-- Install the intermediate certificate:keytool -import -alias intermed -keystore tomcat.keystore -trustcacerts -file gd_intermediate.crt
+- Install the intermediate certificate:keytool -import -alias intermed -keystore tomcat.keystore -trustcacerts -file <name of the intermediate certificate>

-- Install the issued certificate into the keystore:keytool -import -alias tomcat -keystore tomcat.keystore -trustcacerts -file <name of your certificate>
+- Install the issued certificate into the keystore:keytool -import -alias tomcat -keystore tomcat.keystore -trustcacerts -file <name of the certificate>

 - Update the server.xml file with the correct keystore location in the Tomcat directory.